-I will argue that individual rights were enhanced while strengthening the institution of marriage.
-The result is both spouses have an inalienable right to each represent the other with the consent of the other.
+I argue that individual rights were enhanced while strengthening the institution of marriage.
+The previously inalienable right of a husband to represent his wife is now enhanced and reciprocated so that both spouses have an inalienable due process right each to represent the other with the consent of the other.